What Are Dave Ramsey’s Baby Steps? (Updated)

 I can tell you from first-hand experience that there’s no feeling better than having no payments – including a mortgage.

 Without a mortgage payment, one of our main monthly financial obligations suddenly becomes a thing of the past.
-I realize that we have to continue paying for taxes, insurance, and upkeep, but you still are responsible for it with a mortgage, too.
+I realize that we have to continue paying for taxes, insurance, and upkeep, but you are still responsible for them with a mortgage, too.

 With fewer bills comes less stress.
 Instead of worrying over money, we can relish the time that we have left with our kids still under our roof.
 This involves traveling with them and spending our time doing whatever we want.

-Being 100% debt-free allows you to make decisions to live the life you want, not live the life you’re forced to live just to repay debt.
+Being 100% debt-free allows you to decide to live the life you want, not live the life you’re forced to live just to repay debt.

 Baby Step 7: Build Wealth and Give